 To Sell is Human

 Many of us spend time on the social networks and represent both us and our organizations while we’re out there.
-Many of us go to industry events and talk to old friends and new about what we do.
-Many of us attend trade shows and Chamber of Commerce meetings and networking events and meet new people.
+We go to industry events and talk to old friends and new about what we do.
+We attend trade shows and Chamber of Commerce meetings and networking events and meet new people.